nix-community/nixos-avf/README.md

 > You can resize the disk under "Settings (Gear) > Disk resize".
 We recommend 8 GB or more.

 > [!IMPORTANT]
-> The image only works on Android 16+ and on Android 15 flavours that have the Android 16 Terminal patches backported (example: GrapheneOS)
+> The image only works on Android 16+ ([ » Beta Program ](https://www.google.com/android/beta)) and on Android 15 flavours that have the Android 16 Terminal patches backported (example: GrapheneOS)

 ## Debuggable android